Large language models for automated scholarly paper review: A survey: Challenges and future directions

-In this survey paper, we review and synthesize existing literature to provide an overview of technologies, methods, resources, policies, responses, and suggestions related to ASPR within the scope of LLMs.
-Initially, when LLMs first came into existence, they were met with skepticism and resistance from prestigious institutions and universities, as their utility and ethical implications were questioned.
-Over time, however, these models demonstrated their potential to revolutionize various tasks, ultimately gaining acceptance and becoming integral to modern AI systems.\footnote{https://tl.hku.hk/2023/10/policy-on-use-of-generative-artificial-intelligence-for-teaching-and-learning/} A similar trajectory is now being observed with ASPR.
-The idea of automating this traditionally human-led process initially is facing resistance as it enters the coexistence phase with peer review.
-Despite this, advancements in LLMs have begun to show that ASPR can be achieved in full sense, and we are confident that in the future, ASPR will be recognized by the publishers with an open mind and become a standard tool in academic publication.
-Ultimately, the objective is not about replacing one with the other, but to enhance the overall process and foster greater efficiency and quality in scholarly evaluation.
+In this survey paper, we review and synthesize existing literature to provide an overview of the technologies, methods, resources, policies, responses, and suggestions related to ASPR within the scope of LLMs.
+When LLMs first came into existence, they were met with skepticism and resistance from prestigious institutions and universities, as concerns were raised regarding their utility and ethical implications.
+Over time, however, these models have demonstrated their potential to revolutionize various tasks, ultimately gaining acceptance and becoming integral to modern education systems~\citep{mcdonald-generative-2025,jin-generative-2025}.
+A similar trajectory is now being observed with ASPR.
+The idea of automating this traditionally human-led process has initially encountered resistance as it enters the coexistence phase with peer review.
+Nonetheless, advancements in LLMs have begun to show that ASPR can be achieved in full sense, and we are confident that in the near future, the publishers will adopt ASPR with an open mind, recognizing its value as a standard tool to enhance the efficiency and overall quality of scholarly evaluation.

-Based on the review presented, we highlight several open challenges as follows to warrant further exploration over this topic.
+Based on the insights derived from this review, we highlight several open challenges as follows to warrant further exploration over this topic.

-\textbf{Correcting hallucinations.} The problem of hallucinations~\citep{huang-survey-2024} has existed since the inception of LLMs and is rooted in their complex generation mechanisms.
-For paper reviewing, the accuracy and clarity of the text are required to eliminate the illusion and ensure that the content is authentic and reliable.
-Currently, although some researchers have devised various generation methods to reduce hallucinations, they still occur in some complex situations~\citep{huang-survey-2024}.
-This suggests that LLMs need to be further improved in generating text to meet the demand for high-quality text in the academic field and to increase their applicability in rigorous scenarios.